 In contrast, a partner-centered leader dances for the woman.
 Here is an example of partner-centered leading.

-These made it possible for her to concentrate inwardly on feelings and the quality of her dance.
-Because the woman dances around the man, she needs to swivel her hips and pivot on one leg in order to step to his side with the other leg.
-After each step she also needs to pivot and turn back her hips to get ready for the next step in a different direction.
-This technique, known as dissociation, complicates her movement and takes more time for her to complete each step.
-The man must understand that and allow her time to finish the step before taking the next lead, as exemplified by this man in the video.
+These made it possible for her to focus inwardly on her emotions and the quality of her dance.
+Because the woman dances around the man, she must swivel her hips and pivot her lower body on one leg to step to his side with the other.
+After each step, she also needs to rotate her hips back to prepare for the next movement in a different direction.
+This technique, known as dissociation, adds complexity to her movement and requires extra time to complete each step.
+The man must recognize this and provide her with the necessary time to finish each movement before initiating the next lead, as demonstrated in the video.
 We can tell her appreciation from the way she looked at him at the end.

 Please watch the video again in playback speed 0.75 in full screen to see how beautiful a woman's dance can be when she has a good leader.
 I recommend using this video as a teaching tool.
 Every tango man, novice and veteran alike, can learn something about how to lead the woman from this video.
 (See The Elegance of the Mionguero Style.)